-Dr. LaCrosse mentors Undergraduate and Graduate students in research.
+Dr. LaCrosse mentors both Undergraduate and Graduate students in research.
 Students have the opportunity to gain hands-on research experience, participate in focused discussion groups, present at local and national conferences, and make scholarly contributions to science.

 Highlighted Student Research